 Social media tools have given architects new avenues for enlarging and strengthening a network.
 The reason networks are so powerful is because they are built on relationships of mutual trust.
 This is something hard-wired into our being from our primordial past: the need to be part of something larger, and the desire to reciprocate favors with the people we like and trust.
-People like doing business with those they know and trust.
+People like doing business with those they know the mind of the client at an early stage.and trust.
 Through social media, an architect or firm can exponentially increase its exposure and profile in the market.
 But interactions need to be pertinent and solve the problems of the prospects.
 Like any networking or marketing tool, the success of the tool depends upon its implementation.

 Today, many architects have found that their traditional networks, which have taken years to build, have dried up.
 It seems not many have money to build, and those who do are price-shopping the lowest architectural fees.
 Nevertheless, the building continues and the demand for good architects hasn’t disappeared.